A story from the Backpacker archive.

 When morning broke on July 21, 1996, Randy Morgenson was midway through his 28th season as a backcountry ranger at Sequoia & Kings Canyon National Parks.
-He was the most senior ranger in the High Sierra–the wise man of the woods, the ObiWan Kenobi of the high country.
-To most he seeemd immune to the Hazards of remote wilderness travel.
-After loading his pack, the robust 64-year-old veteran went on a routine patrol from his station near bench lake.
+He was the most senior ranger in the High Sierra–the wise man of the woods, the Obi-Wan Kenobi of the high country.
+To most he seemed immune to the hazards of remote wilderness travel.
+After loading his pack, the robust 64-year-old veteran went on a routine patrol from his station near Bench Lake.
 He was never seen again.

 Randy fastened the note to the canvas flap that served as his station’s door, tightened the laces on his size 9 Merrell hiking boots, and pinned a National Park Service Ranger badge and name tag to his uniform-gray button-down shirt.
 With an old ski pole for a hiking stick, he walked away from the station.

 That afternoon, thunder rumbled across the mountains and raindrops pelted the gravelly soil surrounding the outpost, washing away Randy’s footprints and any clue as to the direction he had traveled.

 For nearly three decades, when someone went missing in Sequoia & Kings Canyon National Parks, standard operating procedure had included at least a radio call to Randy, the parks’ most dependable source of high-country knowledge.

 “Randy was so in sync with the mountains,” says Alden Nash, retired subdistrict ranger and Randy’s former supervisor, “that he could look at a missing person’s last known whereabouts on a topographic map, consider the terrain and how it pulls at a person.
 And make a judgment call with astounding results.